Deep Unfolding with Normalizing Flow Priors for Inverse Problems

 \subsection{Flow priors}

-Normalizing flows \cite{kingma2018glow} are a class of generative models, which are capable of modeling powerful and expressive priors for natural images.
+Normalizing flows \cite{kingma2018glow} are a class of generative models, which are capable of modeling powerful and expressive priors.
 Normalizing flows transform a base probability distribution \(p({\mathrm{z}})\sim \mathcal{N}(0,I)\) into a more complex, possibly multi-modal distribution by a series of composable, bijective, and differentiable mappings.

-Due to the invertible nature of normalizing flow models, they can operate in both directions.
+Due to the invertible nature of normalizing flows models, they can operate in both directions.
 These are the generative direction, which generates an image from a point in latent space (\(\mathrm{x} = g_\theta(\mathrm{z})\)), and the flow direction, which maps images into its latent representation (\(\mathrm{z} = f_\theta(\mathrm{x})\)).
 To create a normalizing flow model of sufficient capacity, many layers of bijective functions can be composed together: